£7 to £18 per day

-What AI email automation solves
+AI email automation

 Email is still where most business admin begins.
 New enquiries, quote requests, supplier messages, booking questions, customer updates and follow-up tasks all land in the inbox.
 The problem is not that each email is difficult.
 The problem is that small repetitive decisions stack up every day.